 What happens if I miss a dose?

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or has blood in it, call your doctor.
-Do not use any medicine to stop the diarrhea unless your doctor has told you to.
+If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.

 yellowed skin, dark colored urine;

 Common Keflex side effects may include:

-joint pain; or
+indigestion, stomach pain; or

 vaginal itching or discharge.